knnaraghi/fewshot/README.md

 ## Installation

-Make sure to have Keras installed with Tensorflow backend and their associated dependencies.
+Make sure to have the listed versions (or the latest) of Keras installed with Tensorflow backend and their associated dependencies.
- This project was completed with following versions of those libaries.
+ Also make sure to have the base Python machine learning libraries such as NumPy, Scipy, iPython, etc installed as well.
 ```
 Keras 2.1.2
-Tensorflow 1.2.1
+TensorFlow 1.2.1
-Numpy 1.13.3
 ```

 ## The Omniglot Dataset

 Omniglot can be downloaded from [here](https://github.com/brendenlake/omniglot).
  Omniglot is a dataset of 1623 handwritten digits from 50 different alphabets.
  The training set consists of 30 alphabets and the evaluation set consists of 20 alphabets.